oscarcardoso/flextimemonitor/README.md

 - Deal with absent state when the first check in is after 10am.
 - Use day class to stablish the state of the chronometer.
 - Proper action bar usage.
+- MainActivity List shows only this month events.

 ## v0.0.3 STABLE
 - Update each check event individually.